OpenbackLtd/OpenBack-Unity/README.md

 This small project simply builds a library `OpenBackBootstrap.aar`.
 In a regular Android application, Openback is normally initialized during the onCreate() call of your application class.
 This extra package simply provides a manifest that sets the `android:name` attribute to `com.openback.unity.UnityApplication`.
 The application class simply starts OpenBack.

-It is recommended to the Gradle build system in your Unity project as the manifest merge works better.
+It is recommended to the Gradle build system in your Unity project for the manifest merge to work properly.

 If your application already uses a custom Application class, add some code to initialize OpenBack.
 Check the [Android documentation](https://docs.openback.com/android/integration).